 As always, social media doesn’t tell the full story, and the devil is in the detail.
 These studies compared regular training + Nordic hamstring curls to just regular training, that is on-field training without strength training.

 As you may expect stronger athletes were more resilient to injury.
 Simply adding strength training improved muscle function very quickly, with one study finding significant gains after just four weeks.

 But what we’re yet to see is how Nordic hamstring exercises compare to other strength exercises, such as a single leg deadlift, for injury prevention.

-We’ve had studies compare Nordic curls and deadlifts for muscle recruitment patterns.
+We’ve had studies that compare Nordic hamstring curls to deadlifts for muscle recruitment patterns.
 They’ve compared Nordic hamstring curls to improvements from sprint training.
 And in almost all comparisons, Nordic eccentric curls haven’t been superior for performance or strength gains.
 They’re an effective strength exercise, but they’re one of many effective strength exercises.

 A simple analogy

 A simple analogy to real world examples would be putting petrol in a car.
 We test a car without petrol compared to a car filled with Caltex-brand petrol.
 Not surprisingly, the petrol-filled car goes further.

 We can safely conclude that petrol is great at making cars go further.
 But to claim that it proves that Caltex is better than Shell petrol just wouldn’t be right.

 Take home message